canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 1. Show a `Sign In` button that signs a person into their google account.
 2. Show a `Sign Out` button that signs a person out of their google account.
-3. Automatically know via google's API when the user signs in and out, and update the page accordingly.
+3. Automatically know via google’s API when the user signs in and out, and update the page accordingly.
-4. Show a welcome message with the user's given name.
+4. Show a welcome message with the user’s given name.

 ### What you need to know